Cubs get World Series rings to go with historic championship | FOX Sports

 Cubs get World Series rings to go with historic championship

-CHICAGO (AP) The Chicago Cubs have their rings to go with that historic championship.
+CHICAGO (AP) The Chicago Cubs have their glittering rings to go with that historic championship.

 The team was given its crowning jewels before Wednesday night’s game against the Los Angeles Dodgers, with fans at Wrigley Field roaring as the ceremony unfolded.
 That put the final punctuation on a celebration 108 years in the making, one that started when the Cubs beat Cleveland in Game 7 last November for their first World Series title since 1908.

-They raised the championship banner on Monday night at Wrigley and got their sparkling rewards Wednesday.
+They raised the championship banner on Monday night in Chicago and got their sparkling rewards Wednesday.

 Each 14-karat white gold ring has a total of 214 diamonds, three karats of red rubies and 2.5 karats of sapphires.
-The top of the ring features 33 red rubies forming the team’s bull’s-eye logo, and the bezel features 108 round white diamonds – one for each year of the drought.
+The top of the ring features 33 red rubies forming the team’s bull’s-eye logo surrounded by 72 round white diamonds, all in a circular perimeter.
+The bezel features 108 round white diamonds – one for each year of the drought.

 No wonder the rings arrived at Wrigley Field in an armored truck on Tuesday.

+”It’s heavy, man,” pitcher John Lackey said. ”It’s really nice.
+Seriously, I’ve been fortunate to have a couple more, but this is kind of next level for sure.”

+Young slugger Kyle Schwarber said: ”That’s how you want your ring to look.”

-A highlight video kicked off the festivities.
+A highlight video kicked off the festivities Wednesday.
 Commissioner Rob Manfred then presented rings to members of the Ricketts family that owns the team, starting with chairman Tom Ricketts and his wife.

 Team executives came next, with fans chanting President of Baseball Operations Theo Epstein’s name as he accepted his ring from Ricketts.
 Cubs Hall of Famers Fergie Jenkins, Ryne Sandberg and Billy Williams got theirs.
 So did manager Joe Maddon and his coaches.